spoonapps/docs/reference/samples/1-java.md

 3j24fjdk3kj4  simple-java-webserver  1.0   8/22/2014 11:59:59 AM  20.2 MB
 ```

-#### Push to the Spoonium Hub
+#### Push to the Spoon Hub

-We'll finish this tutorial by pushing the newly created **simple-java-webserver** image to the [Spoonium Hub](/hub).
+We'll finish this tutorial by pushing the newly created **simple-java-webserver** image to the [Spoon Hub](/hub).

 ```
 # Push the image
 > spoon push simple-java-webserver
 ```

-This will create a new repository in your Spoonium Hub account called **simple-java-webserver**, where the newly-pushed image will be placed.
+This will create a new repository in your Spoon Hub account called **simple-java-webserver**, where the newly-pushed image will be placed.

 Note that if you tagged your image in the previous section, use the command: `spoon push simple-java-webserver:1.0`.